 - Contact me when you need me

 - At your convenience, you can call me, or send me a secure message through the Patient Portal.
-Phone calls will be returned within two hours during business hours (8am-5pm, Monday-Friday).
+Phone calls from established patients (or their representatives) will be returned within two hours during business hours (8am-5pm, Monday-Friday).
 Secure messages will be responded to within one business day.

 - Please note that my fees are based on time spent helping you, which includes my time spent on the phone with you, or responding to your secure message.
 These responses typically don’t take me much time, unless the situation is very complex or we need to talk for a long time to meet your needs.
 All time spent helping you is itemized and the charges can be reviewed through the Patient Portal.